rinaxosman/neural_ir_system/README.md

 ## 🎯 Submission Notes

 - All result files are saved in the `m1-results/` and `m2-results/` folders.
-- `submission-a2.zip` includes necessary scripts, results, and README for reproduction.
+- `submission-a2.zip` includes necessary scripts, results, requirements, and README for reproduction.
 Only the results for title+text are included for simplicity, available in the root of the folder.